Katman08/azure-fedramp-dump/README.md

 - **Reader** (built-in role)

 This role grants read-only access to all resources, which is sufficient for all the ARM API requests made by the script.
-The script does not require any write or contributor permissions.

-The following resource types are accessed:
-- Microsoft.Network/networkSecurityGroups/read (for NSG SMTP block evidence)
-- Microsoft.Network/azureFirewalls/read (for Azure Firewall SMTP block evidence)
-- Microsoft.Network/bastionHosts/read (for Bastion Host configuration and SSH timeout evidence)
-- Microsoft.OperationalInsights/workspaces/providers/Microsoft.SecurityInsights/incidents/read (for Sentinel incident evidence)
-- Microsoft.Authorization/policyAssignments/read
-- Microsoft.Security/pricings/read
-- Microsoft.OperationalInsights/workspaces/read
-- Microsoft.OperationalInsights/workspaces/providers/Microsoft.Authorization/roleAssignments/read
-- Microsoft.SecurityInsights/alertRules/read
-- Microsoft.Insights/diagnosticSettings/read
-- Microsoft.CertificateManager/certificateManagers/read and /certificates/read
-- Microsoft.KeyVault/vaults/read and /certificates/read

-**How to assign:**
-- In the Azure Portal: Go to Subscriptions (or Resource Groups) → [Your Subscription/Resource Group] → Access control (IAM) → Add role assignment → Select 'Reader' → Assign to your app registration (service principal).
-- Or use the Azure CLI: `az role assignment create --assignee <appId> --role Reader --scope /subscriptions/<subscriptionId>`

-No additional custom permissions are required for read-only evidence gathering.

 ## 3. API Endpoints Used